shua-shua-jo/DOTNET-Practice/Learning Plan/Day 3/Day 3 Notes.md

 ### Summary:

 Today, we explored some of the most powerful features in C# like exception handling, working with value types and reference types, generics, and collections.
 The exercises provided practical examples of how to apply these concepts to real-world scenarios, like reading files, handling events, and using LINQ.

-Keep practicing these concepts to strengthen your understanding, and feel free to reach out if you have any questions!